ncbi/ribovore/00README.txt

 ##############################################################################
 SAMPLE RUN

-This example runs the script on a sample file of 15 sequences.
-Go into a new directory and execute:
+This example runs the script on a sample file of 16 sequences.

+You can only run ribotyper on sequence files that are in directories to which you have write permission.
+So the first step is to copy the example sequence file into a new directory you have write permission to.
+Move into that directory and copy the example file with this
+command:

+> cp $RIBODIR/testfiles/example-16.fa ./

+Then execute the following command:

-ribotyper.pl $RIBODIR/testfiles/seed-15.fa test
+> ribotyper.pl example-16.fa test

 The script takes 2 command line arguments: